 Jeans will be the best option for dinner, colder days, and if you decide to go horseback riding, which I highly recommend in Bryce Canyon.

 For more ideas, take a look at the best pants for hiking!

 An assortment of tops is the best bet to be prepared for any type of weather.
 A couple of tees, tanks, and a button down should be all you really need.
 Mix in a few quick dry items, with normal cotton blend tops for the best of both worlds.

 It may also be smart to pack a light fleece for layering.
 Trekking up a river in shaded areas can get quite cold, and a long sleeve top will come in handy.

-I always like to bring at least one clothing option that is a little bit nicer than the rest, even on hiking trips.
+When compiling my Utah packing list, I always like to bring at least one clothing option that is a little bit nicer than the rest, even on hiking trips.
 The casual but stylish romper is something you can wear for those few times you want to feel a little more pulled together.

 Also, at least one swimsuit is necessary for any water activities or to go for a post-trek dip at the hotel pool.